davidlenfesty/xmas-mapper/README.md

 - `Green`: Lights up all lights as green, simply used to implement initial pattern format.
 - `Rainbow`: Chases rainbows through the lights in a linear fashion, no attention paid to layout.
+- `Balls`: places balls randomly within the tree's bounding box and bounces them off each other, preserving momentum.

 ## General TODO